Journal

 • Track one success signal and one correction trigger.

-Decision friction is repeated delay caused by unstable criteria, unclear ownership, or unresolved tradeoffs after a decision meeting.
+• Decision friction: Repeated delay caused by unstable criteria, unclear ownership, or unresolved tradeoffs after a decision meeting.

-• No single owner is accountable for the final call.
+• nobody is clearly accountable for the final call

 Good framing includes: